holgerbrandl/kalasim/docs/userguide/docs/faq.md

 ## Can we use it with from Java?

 [Kotlin-2-Java interop](https://kotlinlang.org/docs/reference/java-to-kotlin-interop.html) is a core design goal of Kotlin.
 Thus, kalasim should work without any issues from java.
 However, we have not tried yet, so in case you struggle please file a ticket.

+## Why can we use resource.request(1)?

+Admittedly, the provided [resource](resource.md) request syntax `request(resource)` feels a bit dated.
+It's designed in that way because we would need [multiple receiver](https://youtrack.jetbrains.com/issue/KT-10468) support for extensions functions to provide a more object-oriented API.
+However, extensions with multiple receivers are not (yet) supported by Kotlin.